neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/08-client-apis.md

   - `one/generated/projectID.ts` - This contains a unique identifier for your project.
 The NEO•ONE toolchain stores some of the information it needs locally on your machine referenced by this project identifier.
 This information should not be checked in, however we need to be able to associate it with a given project, hence we have the `projectID`.
   - `one/generated/react.tsx` - Contains two react components, that when used together allow you to easily access all of the tools you need to write a dapp with React throughout your component tree.
 Read more in the [React](/docs/react) advanced guide.
   - `one/generated/sourceMaps.ts` - Contains all of the smart contract source maps.
 These source maps are not included in the production build in order to reduce the bundle size.
   - `one/generated/test.ts` - Contains the `withContracts` test helper.
-We'll learn more about this helper in the next chapter.
+We'll learn more about this helper in the following chapters.
   - `one/generated/types.ts` - Contains the `Contracts` type whose properties are the smart contract APIs for your dapp.

 ## Integration